 Dangerous goods can only be transported by air if they are prepared by qualified personnel, unless if they are excepted.
 However, some dangerous may be carried in baggage by passengers and crew if the specified requirements can be met.
-Table 2.3.A summarizes which of these items may be carried in checked and/or carry-on baggage.

 Whether a lithium battery can be carried by air or not depends on its configuration and either Watt-hour rating (for rechargeable) or lithium content (for non-rechargeable).
 In addition, spare batteries may not be placed in checked baggage.
 Find more information in the lithium battery passenger pamphlet (pdf)